 Every graduate student who is not a current Shippensburg University full-time employee may apply for a graduate assistantship.
 To be eligible to receive a graduate assistant appointment, a student must have an overall 3.0 GPA from their undergraduate institution and be admitted into their first Shippensburg master's degree.
 Students may not be appointed as graduate assistants while working toward their second Shippensburg University master's degree.
-Non-degree students, those working towards certification without a degree, those working towards a graduate certificate, or in a doctoral program are not eligible.
-Graduate assistantships are awarded for one semester at a time.
-The appointment and continuation of an assistantship will depend upon good academic standing (3.0 GPA) and recommendation of the Graduate Program Coordinator.
-International students should contact the Office of International Studies prior to the beginning of the hiring process.
-Students who are employed full-time at the University are ineligible.
+Graduate assistantships are awarded for two, consecutive semesters at a time.
+The appointment and continuation of an assistantship will depend upon good academic standing (3.0 GPA) and recommendation of the Graduate Program Coordinator or worksite supervisor.
+Those who are ineligible for a graduate assistantship are nondegree students, those working towards certification without a degree, those working towards a graduate certificate, or students in a doctoral program.

+International students are eligible for graduate assitantships and should contact the Office of International Studies prior to the beginning of the hiring process.